 - California’s CCPA – Passed in June 2018, the state’s Consumer Privacy Act has many things in common with GDPR, although it doesn’t stipulate reporting breaches within the 72-hour window its European counterpart requires.
 However, it may enforce heavier fines for contraventions, as much as $7,500 for every record involved in a breach.

-- India’s DPB – In India, the legislature is set to vote on a Personal Data Protection Bill to govern all collection, storage, processing, usage, transfer, protection and disclosure of personal data for its citizens.
+- India’s DPB – In India, the legislature is set to vote on a Personal Data Protection Bill to govern all collection, storage, processing, usage, transfer, protection, and disclosure of personal data for its citizens.
 Once again, the legislation follows the GDPR requirements but has additional provisions you’ll need to consider.
 User consent will have to be specific to the data the organization collects, the purpose for collection, and request additional permissions for subsequent processing.

 Canada and Australia also have proposed laws on the books.
 As data security laws continue to get more stringent over time, both executives and employees will have to take the necessary steps to protect sensitive information at all times.

-It’s concerning that only one in three organisations have physical security policies in place while 25% of breaches in the financial sector were due to a lost or stolen device.
+It’s concerning that only one in three organizations have physical security policies in place while 25% of breaches in the financial sector were due to a lost or stolen device.
 Considering GDPR fines can run as high as €20 million or 4% of a company’s global annual turnover, ensuring the physical security of all employee hardware is vital for ensuring compliance.

 Physical Security Solutions that Support GDPR Compliance

 Securing company information and hardware outside of the office presents a challenge to everyone.
-You may find yourself working from home for the first time or you could be the person responsible for reducing the attack surface created by remote workers in your organisation.
+You may find yourself working from home for the first time or you could be the person responsible for reducing the attack surface created by remote workers in your organization.

-Some organisations may be involved in the global effort to capture, process and analyze personal information about the COVID-19 pandemic.
+Some organizations may be involved in the global effort to capture, process, and analyze personal information about the COVID-19 pandemic.
 All the information flowing in and out of corporate networks remains subject to legislation and you should keep it secure both digitally and physically at all times.
 To protect sensitive information and hardware, consider these three measures for your physical IT security policy at all working locations.

 1. Screen Privacy

 Part of good data hygiene in the office is enforcing lock screen policies.
 When someone steps away from a desk, the information on the screen won’t be readable to anyone until the user returns.
 For environments outside the office, you’ll also want to use privacy screen filters.
-These products can narrow the field of vision on monitors to ±30°, helping protect sensitive information from prying eyes.
+These products can narrow the field of vision on monitors by about 30°, helping protect sensitive information from prying eyes.
 It reduces the chance of a visual data breach while also filtering out harmful rays and preventing eye strain from blue light.

 With options available for laptops, monitors and tablets, features of Kensington privacy screen filters include:

-- Easy installation using magnetic attachments, frameless tabs or double-sided tape
+- Easy installation using magnetic attachments, frameless tabs, or double-sided tape

 - Comes with low-reflective coatings to reduce glare